-Nevada CQI = State Rating Summary which includes Clark County CFSR PIP Monitored QTR 4, Washoe County PIP Monitored QTR 5, Clark County CFSR PIP Monitored QTR 6, DCFS RR CFSR PIP Monitored QTR 7
+Nevada CQI = State Rating Summary which includes Clark: Clark County CFSR PIP Monitored 2021 QTR 7 (metro), Washoe County CFSR PIP Monitored 2021 QTR 8, Clark County CFSR PIP Monitored 2022 QRT 9, DCFS Rural Region PIP Monitored 2022 QRT 10.

 Nevada is on a PIP for Item 13.
 The overall federal performance expectation for Item 13 Child and Family Involvement in Case Planning is 90%.
 Nevada received an area needing improvement rating as only 48% of the cases rated a strength in the 2018 CFSR.
-The results of case reviews conducted during the most recent four quarters reflect the state achieved a strength rating for Item 13 in 47.62% of cases reviewed, falling short of our PIP goal to date.
+The results of case reviews conducted during the most recent four quarters reflect the state achieved a strength rating for Item 13 in 53.16% of cases reviewed, falling short of our PIP goal to date.

-The state has yet to meet its PIP goal on this item and continues to assess barriers to improved performance.
-This past year, COVID-19 created barriers for the child welfare agencies across the state.
-For a period, in person caseworker visits with parents, children and caregivers were suspended.
-Since the PUR for several of the case reviews included 2020, those circumstances could have impacted the state's performance on this item.
+The state continued to make improvements in this item but has yet to meet its PIP goal.
+The state continues to assess barriers to improved performance.
+Over the past year, COVID-19 restrictions were lifted for the child welfare agencies across the state.
+Caseworker visits with parents, children and caregivers have for the most part returned to in person in most areas of the state.
+The state has seen a consistent increase in this item over the last three quarters.

-Over the past year, efforts to develop and refine UNITY reports to track caseworker contacts with both parents and children have been made in PIP team 2.
-Over the next year, the goal is to utilize the data from these reports, as well as data from ongoing case reviews, to track statewide performance and identify opportunities for improvement in target areas.
-A rubric was created to assess the quality of caseworker contacts with parents and children, to include discussions around case planning, and is currently being implemented through independent quarterly reviews of case notes.
-Over the next year, the state will review the data from these reviews to further assess and identify barriers to improved performance.
+This past year, PIP Team 2 continued its efforts to develop and refine UNITY reports that track caseworker contacts with parents and children.
+The state utilized the data from these reports, as well as data from ongoing case reviews, to effectively track statewide performance and continue to identify the opportunities for improvement in target areas.
+Team 2 also completed an extensive root cause analysis related to this item and identified strategies to increase child and family involvement in the case planning process.
+Over the next year, the state will continue to review all data related to this item to further assess, identify, and impact any barriers to improved performance.

-The state is also exploring messaging around improving practice with family engagement.
-Messaging was explored this past year through the development of a statewide newsletter and the feedback received from the workforce was positive.
-Feedback also reflected staff's concern that the newsletter had too much, albeit good content, and was overwhelming.
-Strategies are currently being discussed around developing more targeted, succinct messaging for the workforce and how to sustain the delivery of that messaging.
-Feedback loops and eliciting feedback from families, youth and other stakeholders is an action item in the CQI Action Plan developed by PIP Team 4 and will help inform messaging and strategies to improve practice.
+Additionally, the state continues to explore different types of messaging aimed at improving practice with family engagement.
+Strategies such as more targeted email and visually driven messaging for the workforce are being implemented and ideas on how to sustain the delivery of that messaging are being explored.
+Feedback loops and eliciting feedback from families, youth and other stakeholders are action items in the CQI Action Plan developed by PIP Team 4 and will inform messaging and strategies to improve practice.